kit-cn-cms/nanoAOD-tools/README.md

-# KIT specific setup instructions
+# KIT-CN-CMS setup for nanoAOD post production

-In order to run the KIT VariableCalculator follow these instructions to set up everything:
+In order to run the post processing of nanoOAD for usage in analyses of the KIT-CN-CMS group follow these instructions to set up everything:

     export CMSSW_VERSION="CMSSW_10_2_18"
     cmsrel $CMSSW_VERSION